tart-telescope/tart_website/docs/docs/basics/operating-modes.md

 ## Diagnose Mode

 This is a debugging mode that helps locate problems with the TART.
 More details on using diagnose mode can be found in the [Diagnose Mode](/docs/install/debugging-antennas) section.
+Remember to change mode back to Visibility before logging out of the TART.

 ## Changing modes